rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 We are going to force RabbitMQ to trigger a memory alarm by setting the high water mark to 0.
 This should only impact the producer connections and let consumer connections carry on.

+### :x: Fire-and-forget producers may lose messages

+If the application crashes, all messages sitting in the tcp buffers are lost.

+### :white_check_mark: Reliable producers will not lose message

 1. Launch a slow consumer
   ```bash